GreatDevelopers/DeployERP/docs/TCC.md

 ## Set up tax and Chart of Accounts

+1. When we create company,there is an option of Chart of accounts which we can fill
-1. Search Chart of Accounts in the Search Bar.
+2. Search Chart of Accounts in the Search Bar.
-2.
+3.
 ## Employee setup (Sales person/ Accounts Manager / Accountant etc)
 ##  Item List